Why do cancers start?

-Within each cell in the human body lies a structure called a nucleus, containing strips of material called DNA.
-To be precise 46 strips each containing millions of packages of information called genes.
-These genes are the codes and templates for all the functions of the entire human body.
-In particular they code for the development of organs and structures of an exact size telling cells when to grow and exactly when to stop and when to die after a precise number of cell cycles to make room for healthy new cells.
-That’s why our skin is a certain thickness, the hairs on our arms stop growing at a precise length but when we cut ourselves skin is able to grow at an alarming rate but stop when it is healed.
-These growth signalling and check point genes have evolved over the centuries through countless generations to produce the humans we know today.
-Over this time, however, our genes have picked up a considerable amount of genetic debris from non-fatal mutations generated through spontaneous damage or infections particularly viruses.
-Some of this debris includes strips of genes that interfere with growth mechanisms growth leading to cancer but are kept from doing harm by other genes, which lie next to them on the same strip of DNA.
-These good genes, called tumour suppressor genes, have an essential function of guarding the body from the bad cancer genes, called promotor oncogenes.
+Within each cell in the human body lies a structure called a nucleus, containing strips of material known as DNA.
+Within these 46 strips of DNA are millions of packages of information called genes.
+These genes are the codes and templates for all the functions of the entire human body, telling cells when to grow, when to stop and when to die after a precise number of cell cycles to make room for healthy new cells.
+These growth signalling and checkpoint genes have evolved over the centuries through countless generations to produce the humans we know today.
+Over this time, however, our genes have picked up a considerable amount of genetic debris from non-fatal mutations generated through spontaneous damage or infections, particularly viruses.
+Some of this debris includes strips of genes that interfere with growth mechanisms growth, leading to cancer.
+Fortunately, these mutations are typically kept from doing harm by other genes which lie next to them on the same strip of DNA.
+These good genes (tumour suppressor genes) guard the body against bad cancer genes (promotor oncogenes).

-Various types of genetic damage can occur such as point mutations, deletions, inserions or even copies of strips of chromosoames.
-Ultimately, they alter the normal sequence of genes separating (translocating) the suppressor genes from the promotor genes or placing oncogenes next to genes causing amplification or over expression of their function, which are the first steps why cancers start.
-The first evidence of tranlocated DNA causing cancer discovered in Chace Fox Hospital, Philadelphia in 1959.
-Scientist showed that a type of leukaemia called Chronic Myeloid Leukaemia (CML) cells had a translocation of a strip of DNA between chromosome 9 and chromosome 22.
-Later they were able to successfully target their specific abnormal function caused by this damage with a drug called Glevec (imatinib).
-This and other subsequent drugs are now keeping people with CML alive and well for many years when it wass previously fatal.
+Various types of genetic damage can occur including point mutations, deletions or even copies of strips of chromosomes.
+They alter the normal sequence of genes, either separating (translocating) the suppressor genes from the promotor genes or placing oncogenes next to genes, causing amplification or overexpression of their function.
+The first evidence of translocated DNA causing cancer was discovered at Chace Fox Hospital, Philadelphia in 1959.
+Scientists showed that the cells of Chronic Myeloid Leukaemia (CML), a type of leukaemia, had a translocation of a strip of DNA between chromosome 9 and chromosome 22.
+Later they were able to successfully target their specific abnormal function caused by this damage with a drug called Gleevec (imatinib).

-Numerous other promoter oncogenes have been discovered so far which when activated, promote development, abnormal growth and spread of many cancers.
-Targeting the function of these oncogenes with antibodies or drugs such as tyrosine kinase inhibitors has resulted some successful anti-cancer biological therapies, for example:
+Numerous other promoter oncogenes have been discovered so far which, when activated, promote development, abnormal growth and spread of many cancers.
+Targeting the function of these oncogenes with antibodies or drugs such as tyrosine kinase inhibitors has resulted in several successful anti-cancer biological therapies, including:

 - B-RAF (melanoma) – vemurafenib (Zelboraf) and dabrafenib (Tafinlar)